Mann-27/30DaysJavaScript/README.md

-# This is 30 days Javascript Challenge.
+# This is 30 days Javascript Challenge on chaiaurcode.